Dr. Laura Pawlow

 Materials, Procedures, and Time Line

 Use the Microsoft Word form provided.
-If you experience difficulty opening the Microsoft Word form, you may use the PDF form provided.
+Please TYPE all answers.
 This two-page form includes the title of the proposed project, the name of the mentor(s) and detailed information about the applicant.
 It also provides a budget summary and identifies specific clearances the project requires.
 Signatures of the applicant, mentor(s), department chair, and dean must be on the application/cover page when the URCA Associate proposal is submitted.

 Back to the top